CentralFloridaAttorney/dataspoon/README.md

 dbtool allows you to create and use MySQL databases in Python using simple get and put commands.

+default database_name = 'dbtool'

+default table_name = 'default_table'

-xyzzydb = DBTool() creates a default database with a default table.
+xyzzydb = DBTool() creates a database named dbtool with table named default_table.

-xyzzydb = DBTool('xyzzydb') creates a database named xyzzydb with a default table.
+xyzzydb = DBTool('xyzzydb') creates a database named xyzzydb with a table named default_table.

-xyzzydb = DBTool('xyzzydb', 'magic_table') creates a database named xyzzydb with a table named magic_table.
+xyzzydb = DBTool('xyzzydb', 'best_magic_table') creates a database named xyzzydb with a table named best_magic_table.

 dbtool stores data in rows where link_key identifies the row for a key/value pair.
 For example, xyzzydb.get('new_link_key_1') gets the whole row with the link_key ('new_link_key_1') and xyzzydb.get('new_link_key_1', 'ala') gets the value ('kazam') for key ('ala').